ValgulNecron/dev_app/README.md

 # dev_web

-all the web dev done during class
+all the dotnet dev done during class